Permutree sorting: Structure of accepted reduced words

 \cref{prop:algorithm} has a strong algorithmic consequence.
 Imagine we want to test whether a permutation~$\pi \in \fS_n$ is minimal in its permutree class for~$U = \{j\}$ and~$D = \varnothing$.
 Of course, the quickest way is to check for all~$i < j < k$ whether~$\pi$ contains the subword~$jki$.
-But since this interpretation will be lost beyond type~$A$, let us impose the use of reduced expressions for~$\pi$ to make this test.
-While it would be \apriori{} necessary to check all reduced expressions on the automaton~$\automatonU(j)$, \cref{prop:algorithm} enables us to construct without loss of generality a candidate reduced expression for~$\pi$ and we will just neeed to check that this one is accepted by~$\automatonU(j)$.
-Somewhat dually, one can also construct a reduced word accepted by~$\automatonU(j)$ that is a reduced expression for~$\pi$ if and only if~$\pi$ avoids~$jki$.
-This is done in the following algorithm, that we call \defn{$(\{j\}, \varnothing)$-permutree sorting}.
+But since this interpretation will be lost beyond type~$A$, let us impose the use of reduced words for~$\pi$ to make this test.
+While it would be \apriori{} necessary to check all reduced words on the automaton~$\automatonU(j)$, \cref{prop:algorithm} enables us to construct without loss of generality a candidate reduced word for~$\pi$ and we will just need to check that this one is accepted by~$\automatonU(j)$.
+Somewhat dually, one can also construct a reduced word accepted by~$\automatonU(j)$ that is a reduced word for~$\pi$ if and only if~$\pi$ avoids~$jki$.
+This is done in the following algorithm, that we call \mbox{\defn{$(\{j\}, \varnothing)$-permutree sorting}}.
 The reader is invited to write down the symmetric $(\varnothing, \{j\})$-permutree sorting.
 We will discuss further permutree sorting in \cref{subsec:permutreeSorting}.